jasmineroberts/test/README.md

 The options for developing immersive experiences are many, and the details complicated — but using this guide it should be possible to understand and pick the right choices.

-Notes: This is a resource from a lecture given November 17, 2021 for CS 460 Computer Graphics
+Notes: This is a resource from a lecture given November 17, 2021 for CS 460 Computer Graphics.
+This does not include cryptocurrencies/blockchain technologies.
+This is specifically for XR, 3D, and game engine technologies.

 ## Contributing